I-can-read/I-can-read-ML/README.md

 </br>

 ## Try4.
 Train cafe menu items with my own data
 A model with very high performance was created, but I wanted to create a model that better recognizes cafe menu items.
 So, I created my own dataset of cafe menu items and fine-tuned the existing model with this data.
+This is the final model I made.